 Once a year the computer industry comes together to celebrate these amazing machines!

-This is being organized by the University City Science Center, Philadelphia for their weekly "Venture Cafe" seminars.
+This was organized by the University City Science Center, Philadelphia for their weekly "Venture Cafe" seminars.

 Session 1- The 6502 Chip; the chip that changed the world.
 Networking Session 1- February 10th, 3PM - 4PM.

 Come meet the people behind the 6502 Chip

 Watch the overview 5 minute presentations by each speaker, then later Join the Breakout Rooms for VIP OVERVIEW OF THE 6502 Chip

 How the chip found its way into the Apple, Atari, Commodore, Kim-1, AIM-65 and more.